Generalised Linear Models in R

 summary(logit_model)

-When you’re counting events—customer purchases, website visits, defects—Poisson regression is usually the right tool.
-The log link ensures predicted counts stay positive.
+When you are counting events — customer purchases, website visits, defects per batch — Poisson regression is usually the right tool.
+The log link ensures predicted counts stay positive, and the model naturally handles the variance structure of count data:

 # Simulate count data